A Visit to the Algarve Portugal

 In image # 4 the rock formations & cliff on the west end of Praia da Rocha beach, you can see how small the people are in relation to the cliff.
 We took this picture early in the day, and the beach crowd had not yet started to arrive.
 After we spread our towels out and hung out for a while, the crowds were starting to build up.

-Looking back at Portimão from a lookout point above Tres Castelos beach.
-See the boardwalk in the center of the first picture?
+Image # 2: Looking back at Portimão from a lookout point above Tres Castelos beach.
+See the boardwalk in the center of this picture?
 There are a number of small restaurants & pubs all along this walkway.
 Because of their proximity to the Atlantic Ocean, each establishment offers really nice views of the beach & the water.

-Not sure if you can see them or not, but local surfers are out there in a large group in the right center of this picture.
+Not sure if you can see them or not, but local surfers are out there in a large group in the right center of the above picture.

 Praia do Beliche is a very popular surfer destination in the Cape St. Vincent area.
 This is one of Sagres' best surf beaches with the waves often a little more manageable than at the other beaches around the headland.
 The 40 metre high cliffs also provide some shelter from the winds that Sagres is notorious for.

-The motivation to go here, comes in two parts, ie; This was where Prince Henry the Navigator built his school of navigation in the 15th century.
+The motivation for us to drive here, comes in two parts, ie; This was where Prince Henry the Navigator built his school of navigation in the 15th century.
 Part two is that the cliffs in this area are fantastic, and the waves coming in from the Atlantic will frequently be massive.

 Beside the historical signficance of the Sagres area, the drive takes you through a larger part of the Algarve area - taking you into pretty villages, amazing coastline and then you arrive at the farthest southwest point in Europe!